Kobe Fukiai High School: History

 In 1939, Kobe Municipal Kobe Middle School (middle school under the former system of education) was established as its predecessor, later to be renamed Kobe Municipal First Middle School in 1943.
 Due to World War II, the school suspended its educational activities from July 1944, and the entire school building was burnt to the ground on June 5, 1945 due to the Bombings of Kobe.
 The school resumed its operation on September 1 at a different site.
 After a series of modifications, the school was established as Kobe Municipal Fukiai High School in 1951, moving back to the original site of Kobe Municipal First Middle School.

 In 1986, the English-Concentration Course was erected, later to become the International Course starting 2001.

 In 2003, Fukiai High School established a sister-school relationship with Fenix kunskapscentrum in Vaggeryd, Sweden.

 In 2005, Fukiai High School was selected as one of the Super English Language High School (SELHi) by the Ministry of Education, Culture, Sports, Science and Technology.

 Since 2007, Fukiai High School has been designated as a UNESCO Associated School, reflecting the school's efforts to promote international understanding, peace, intercultural dialogue, sustainable development, and quality education.

 In 2008, Fukiai High School established a sister-school relationship with Taichung Municipal First Senior High School in Taichung, Taiwan.

 In 2009, Fukiai High School established a sister-school relationship with Grove Academy in Scotland, and Sammamish High School in Bellevue, Washington, USA.

 In 2011, it was announced that the school would undergo major reconstruction process as a measure for decrepit buildings and earthquake-resistance.

 In 2014, Fukiai High School was selected as one of the inaugural Super Global High Schools (SGH) by the Ministry of Education, Culture, Sports, Science and Technology, earning the highest-ranking evaluation as a public high school of all SGHs in Japan.

+In 2017, Fukiai High School established a sister-school relationship with Westbourne Grammar School in Melbourne, Australia.

 In 2019, Fukiai High School was selected as one of 10 inaugural national pilot schools for the Worldwide Learning (WWL) Consortium Project by the Ministry of Education, Culture, Sports, Science and Technology.

-In 2021, Fukiai High School hosted "Stanford e-Kobe" Stanford University Scholars Program for Japanese High School Students sponsored by the Stanford Program on International and Cross-Cultural Education (SPICE).
+Since 2021, Fukiai High School has been hosting "Stanford e-Kobe" Stanford University Scholars Program for Japanese High School Students sponsored by the Stanford Program on International and Cross-Cultural Education (SPICE).